Midnighter/r-novice-analysis-viz/_episodes/01-r-first-glance.md

 - multivariate statistics, mixed linear models,
 - and much much more..

-*With Python, we have the framework to write great software for data analysis - with R, that software is, for better or worse, often already written*
+In this one-day course we will learn

+- How to use RStudio, the most diverse and mature integrated development environment for R
+- R's basic syntax
+- Re..
+- Visualising data using ggplot2

-## RStudio - a graphical interface to R
+## RStudio - a graphical interface to R <!-- 1 -->

 While R can be used directly in the shell, it is much nicer with a graphical interface.
 RStudio is by far the best one - let's learn how to use it.